 Treating the underlying cause of dry eyes

 In some cases, treating an underlying health issue can help clear up the signs and symptoms of dry eyes.
-For instance, if a medication is causing your dry eyes, your doctor may recommend a different medication that doesn't cause that side effect.
+For instance, if a medication is causing your dry eyes, your eye care specialist may recommend a different medicine that doesn't cause that side effect.

-If you have an eyelid condition, such as your lids turned outwards (ectropion), your doctor may refer you to an eye surgeon who specializes in plastic surgery of the eyelids (oculoplastic surgeon).
+If you have an eyelid condition, such as your lids turned outwards (ectropion), your eye care specialist may refer you to an eye surgeon who specializes in plastic surgery of the eyelids (oculoplastic surgeon).

-Prescription medications used to treat dry eyes include:
+Prescription medicines used to treat dry eyes include:

-Drugs to reduce eyelid inflammation.
+- Medicines to reduce eyelid inflammation.
 Inflammation along the edge of your eyelids can keep oil glands from secreting oil into your tears.
-Your doctor may recommend antibiotics to reduce inflammation.
-Antibiotics for dry eyes are usually taken by mouth, though some are used as eyedrops or ointments.
+Your eye care specialist may recommend antibiotics to reduce inflammation.
+Antibiotics for dry eyes are usually taken by mouth, though some are used as eye drops or ointments.

-Eyedrops to control cornea inflammation.
-Inflammation on the surface of your eyes (cornea) may be controlled with prescription eyedrops that contain the immune-suppressing medication cyclosporine (Restasis) or corticosteroids.
+- Eye drops to control cornea inflammation.
+Inflammation on the surface of your eyes (cornea) may be controlled with prescription eye drops that contain the immune-suppressing medicine cyclosporine (Restasis) or corticosteroids.
 Corticosteroids are not ideal for long-term use due to possible side effects.

-Tear-stimulating drugs.
-Drugs called cholinergics (pilocarpine, cevimeline) help increase tear production.
-These drugs are available as pills, gel or eyedrops.
+- Tear-stimulating medicines.
+Medicines called cholinergics (pilocarpine, cevimeline) help increase tear production.
+These medicines are available as pills, gels or eye drops.
 Possible side effects include sweating.

 Other procedures that may be used to treat dry eyes include:

 Closing your tear ducts to reduce tear loss.
-Your doctor may suggest this treatment to keep your tears from leaving your eye too quickly.
+Your eye care specialist may suggest this treatment to keep your tears from leaving your eye too quickly.
 This can be done by partially or completely closing your tear ducts, which normally serve to drain tears away.

 Tear ducts can be plugged with tiny silicone plugs (punctal plugs).
 These are removable.
 Or tear ducts can be plugged with a procedure that uses heat.
 This is a more permanent solution called thermal cautery.

 Using special contact lenses.
-Ask your doctor about newer contact lenses designed to help people with dry eyes.
+Ask your eye care specialist about newer contact lenses designed to help people with dry eyes.

 Some people with severe dry eyes may opt for special contact lenses that protect the surface of the eyes and trap moisture.
 These are called scleral lenses or bandage lenses.

-Using light therapy and eyelid massage.
-A technique called intense-pulsed light therapy followed by massage of the eyelids has proved to help people with severe dry eyes.
+- Using light therapy and eyelid massage.
+A technique called intense-pulsed light therapy followed by massage of the eyelids may help people with severe dry eyes.

 Lifestyle and home remedies

-You may be able to manage your dry eyes with frequent eyelid washing and use of over-the-counter (OTC) eyedrops or other products that help lubricate your eyes.
-If your condition is long term (chronic), use eyedrops even when your eyes feel fine to keep them well lubricated.
+You may be able to manage your dry eyes with frequent eyelid washing and use of nonprescription eye drops or other products that help lubricate your eyes.
+If your condition is long term (chronic), use eye drops even when your eyes feel fine to keep them well lubricated.

-Selecting and using OTC products for dry eyes
+Selecting and using nonprescription products for dry eyes

-A variety of nonprescription products for dry eyes are available, including eyedrops (artificial tears), gels and ointments.
-Talk with your doctor about which might be best for you.
+A variety of nonprescription products for dry eyes are available, including eye drops, also called artificial tears, gels and ointments.
+Talk with your eye care specialist about which might be best for you.

 Artificial tears may be all you need to control mild dry eye symptoms.
 Some people need to put drops in several times a day, and some use them only once a day.

-Consider these factors when selecting an OTC product:
+Consider these factors when selecting a nonprescription product: